Wars of Augustus

 Extent of the Roman Empire under Augustus; the yellow legend represents the extent of the Empire in 31 BC, the shades of green represent gradually conquered territories under the reign of Augustus, and pink areas on the map represent client states.

-The wars of Augustus are the military campaigns undertaken by the Roman government during the sole rule of the founder-emperor Augustus (30 BC – AD 14).
-This was a period of 45 years when almost every year saw major campaigning, in some cases on a scale comparable to the Second Punic War (218–201 BC), when Roman manpower resources were stretched to the limit.
+The wars of Augustus are the military campaigns undertaken by the Roman government during the sole rule of the first Roman emperor Augustus (r.
+27 BC – AD 14), previously referred to as Octavian.
+This period stretching across four decades witnessed major campaigns almost every year, many of them commanded by Augustus's son-in-law Marcus Vipsanius Agrippa and stepson and eventual successor Tiberius.
 This period also saw expansion through diplomacy and annexation, without the direct use of military force.
-The result was a major expansion of the empire that Augustus inherited from the Roman Republic, although the attempted conquest of Germania ended in defeat despite the enormous deployment of resources involved.
-As a result of these campaigns, the Roman Empire assumed the borders it would hold, with a few modifications, for its entire history.
+The result was a major expansion of the Roman Empire around provincial territories Augustus had inherited from the Roman Republic in and around the Mediterranean basin.